 Every single application you install on your PC has the potential to bog down your system and slow things down.
 When you buy a stand-alone lighting console, it doesn’t come with any additional programs installed and runs very smoothly.

 If you keep your show computer clean and fresh of applications, it will run much faster and be much more stable!

 Now, if you’ve already got your PC setup or want to remove extra applications that came with your PC, you need a reset.
 Thankfully, as of Windows 10, that is very simple to do!

-Hackers, Viruses, and other bad things exist on the internet too.
+Hackers, Viruses, and other bad things besides system updates exist on the internet too.
 You don’t want to chance it! 🙂

 Many console-remote apps run via wifi, and they’re very useful.
-Buy a inexpensive router and you can setup your own network that doesn’t go out to the open internet.
+Buy an inexpensive router and you can setup your own network that doesn’t go out to the open internet.

 While many lighting designers I’ve spoken with have differing views, I personally do run antivirus.